FHICT-S-Siem/S3-SiemLucassen-HAP/portfolio.md

 CI/CD is used to automate large parts of the deployment process which speeds up development.
 We can also let CI/CD handle our testing by adding the service of Sonarcloud.

-First of all I made evironments to describe a general deployments target as seen below.
-I configured the environments with protection rules and secrets.
-My deployment-workflow will only pass if it meets all my protection rules.
+I made GitHub secret evironments to seperate build(development) and deployment workflows as seen below. <br/> I configured these environments with protection rules and secrets.
+The workflows will only pass once all steps are succesfully completed.

 ![image](https://user-images.githubusercontent.com/48807736/146693344-61bcb304-9ec7-4ad2-a3ff-f33a2277e4a0.png)

- - *Build(Develop)*: The build environment scans the services with sonarcloud, builds and tests my maven project, setting things up for approval.
+ - *Build(Develop)*: The build environment scans the services with sonarcloud, builds and tests the maven project and sets things up for approval.

- - *Production*: After being approved by me, the dockercompose file executes a command to deploy the microservices with Docker on my server: siemvm2.
+ - *Production*: After manually approving the production deployment workflow, the docker-compose job executes the build and up docker-compose command to deploy the services using Docker on my home-server: siemvm2.

 ### Setting up the build environment